 I installed 2.5 mm threaded brass inserts.
 The 4 outer ones hold the case together and retain the display.
 The 2 inner ones secure the ESP32 board.
+A soldering iron set to 205°C (400°F) is used press the brass inserts into the PLA plastic.
 I added a small through hole on the bottom so the ESP32 reset button can still be pressed when the case is closed using a paper clip.
 The mount on the bottom snugly holds a mini slide switch.
 The ESP32 is powered by a 3.7 V, 750 mAh Lipo battery.
 It fits securely between the threaded inserts.

 The ESP32 board is held down by two M2.5 screws.
 The ESP32 micro-USB jack lines up with hole on the left side of the case.
 I soldered the wires connecting the 2 boards and secured them with hot glue.